-The hospital has 594 beds with nine intensive care units dedicated to anesthesia, burn, cardiovascular, coronary, pediatric, medical, surgical and transplant patients.
+The hospital consists of 504 beds with nine intensive care units dedicated to anesthesia, burn, cardiovascular, coronary, pediatric, medical, surgical and transplant patients.
 A fully equipped neonatal intensive care unit provides the only tertiary care services for premature and newborn infants in Suffolk County.

 The lower five network floors house the surgical suite, radiotherapy, ambulatory clinics, admitting departments, blood banks, renal dialysis units, physical therapy, and ancillary services.
 More specialized services include an eight-bed Burn Center, radiotherapy unit, an organ transplant unit, a cardiovascular intensive care unit, premature nursery center, and a nuclear medicine diagnostic and treatment center.

 Three specially equipped vans, including a mobile intensive care unit capable of transporting up to six critically injured patients at once, are available for inter-hospital transfer of critically ill patients and neonatal special care referrals.
 A heliport and a dedicated Suffolk County Police helicopter are available for trauma and emergency transport by airlift.

 University Medical Center offers the most sophisticated instrumentation and computerized physiological monitoring systems available.
 Medical and surgical services include a full array of highly specialized diagnostic and treatment techniques.